IaMacharia/jumia-product-performance-dashboard/README.md

 1. Download the Excel workbo*k.
 2. Open the file using Microsof* Excel 2016 or later.
 3. Navigate *o the Dashboard sheet.
-4. Use slic*rs and filters to explore the data*
+4. Use slicers and filters to explore the data*
 5. Review charts and KPIs for insights.
 6. Refer to the Analysis sheet for calculations and supporting statistics.